frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 seriously, we are willing to carry the cross, because we know God will fill us with His interior peace.

-"He also speaks to us," said Don Alvaro, "through other people in spiritual direction.
+"He also speaks to us," said Don Álvaro, "through other people in spiritual direction.
 It was Our Lord who spoke to each one of us at the beginning of our vocation, when somebody opened up for us this joyful horizon so that we would give ourselves to the Work.
 Later on, we count